 Joko Sarwono, Randy Frans Fela, Iva Rofiatun Nisa Azzahra (Indonesia)

-Design improvement did not create significant impact.
-Subjective evaluation also confirms this finding since no association are found between the objective parameters of speech intelligibility, SPL (loudness), C50 (clarity for speech), and T30 (reverberation).
+Design improvement did not create a significant impact.
+The subjective evaluation also confirms this finding since no association is found between the objective parameters of speech intelligibility, SPL (loudness), C50 (clarity for speech), and T30 (reverberation).
 Hanging *abfussor at the nurse station ceiling created the most difference from the existing condition (baseline).

 NOISE LEVELS AND NOISE SOURCES IN THE OPERATING THEATRES (paper 1003)